Bachstelze/DogEarJS/README.md

 # DogEarJS
-Simple JQuery for adding animated dog ears to html elements which turn according to the scroll position Tested with jquery-3.1.1 and jquery-1.7.1
+Simple JQuery Plugin for adding animated dog ears to html elements which turn according to the scroll position.
+Tested with jquery-3.1.1 and jquery-1.7.1

 Example usage: